The 2023 Legislative Session of the Georgia General Assembly has ended.

 GPHA supports programs and funding to protect and promote the public’s health throughout the state, including:

-- Incentives, such as service-cancellable loans, for primary care professionals to practice in Georgia, especially in rural areas.
+- Financial incentives for primary care professionals to practice in Georgia, especially in rural areas.

 - Opposition to legislation that weakens food safety laws and DPH rules for restaurants and mobile food vehicles.

 - Support of telehealth, telemedicine, and teledentistry initiatives that improve public health.

 - Support of adding a significant excise tax to the sale of tobacco products.

 - Support of legislation to revise the Smoke Free Air Act to include vaping.